demaceo/crate-1/README.md

 # Crate 👕👖📦

 #### Get monthly subscription of trendy clothes and accessories.
-- This application was built using the framework from a [base application](https://github.com/atulmy/crate) created by [Atul Yadav](https://github.com/atulmy) and other contributors.
+- This application was built for a [Turing School Project](https://mod4.turing.io/projects/crate/crate.html) using the framework from a [base application](https://github.com/atulmy/crate) created by [Atul Yadav](https://github.com/atulmy) and other contributors.
 - **API** built with Node, GraphQL, Express, Sequelize (MySQL) and JWT Auth
 - **WebApp** built with React and Redux along with Server Side Rendering (SSR) / SEO friendly
 - **Mobile** (Android and iOS) Native App build with React Native